sonic-net/SONiC/doc/port_fec_ber/port_fec_ber.md

 ### 3.4 Calculation Formulas

 #### Each port can made up of multiple lanes and each running at same serdes speed.
 The hardware counters is per port basis.
-Therefore the BER calculation will require to accounts for #lanes and serdes speed of the port.
+Therefore the BER calculation will require to account for #lanes and serdes speed of the port.
 The lanes count and port speed can be retrive from the APPL_DB.
-The serdes speed will be calcuate using port speed / number of lanes.
+The serdes speed will be calculate using port speed / number of lanes.
-#### However in the case of post FEC, the farme were actually dropped.
-There is no way to tell the actually number of error bits in the frames.
+#### However in the case of post FEC, the frame were actually dropped.
+There is no way to tell the actually number of error bits in the frame.
 The calculation is assuming the worst case which is the all bits in the frame were corrupted.

 -